mbrad26/CV/README.md

 At Makers I taught myself Ruby on Rails in one week and used it to build, together with my team a fully tested and working clone of Facebook.
 For the end of course project I learned enough React, Cypress, Jest and Enzyme during a single weekend, to enable me to contribute in a meaningful way to my team’s project and goals.

+#### Collaborator

+I am a goal-oriented person that loves working with other developers to achieve a common goal.
+At Makers Academy we often worked on different, challenging projects in teams and this proved to be the most valuable experience during the course.
+I am always comfortable finding my place in a team, actively listen to my colleagues ideas and I value open and friendly communication.

 #### Inquisitive
 I love to learn and read about software development from all the available sources(Youtube, Medium etc).
 I often find myself on Google searching for new books about programming  to study from and to help me deepen my understanding.

 #### Adaptable
 I have lived in five regions, in three different countries, and I met and worked with people from all backgrounds.
 Every change brought something new in my life, new challenges and new opportunities.

-#### Inquisitive
-I love to learn and read about software development from all the available sources(Youtube, Medium Blogs etc).
-I often find myself on Google searching for new books about programming  to study from and to help me deepen my understanding.

-#### Collaborator

-I am a goal-oriented person that loves working with other developers to achieve a common goal.
-At Makers Academy we often worked on different, challenging projects in teams and this proved to be the most valuable experience during the course.
-I am always comfortable finding my place in a team, actively listen to my colleagues ideas and I value open and friendly communication.

 # Education